-An homage to an Austin tradition, the Trail of Lights at Zilker Park.
-Shot over four days during the 2015 year.
+An homage to an Austin tradition, this video features the Trail of Lights at Zilker Park.
+Shot over four days in 2015.

 Aputure HR672C Light Panels.
 Small, light-weight, great color rendition, and not too expensive (get the grid and softbox).

-Shot on Canon 5D mark II with Canon 24mm f1.4L and Zeiss 50mm prime lenses.
-Motion control rig, Dynamic Perception Stage 1 slider and Emotimo TB3 Black.
+Shot on a Canon 5D mark II with Canon 24mm f1.4L and Zeiss 50mm prime lenses.
+I used a motion control rig, Dynamic Perception Stage 1 slider and Emotimo TB3 Black.
 A Few Glidecam shots as well.

 Tamrac Corona 20 backpack.
 Cleverly designed backpack/sling, plus the top can hold my misc. video gear and it all fits under the seat on planes!

-My bag is always changing depending on the shoot, from adding my Ronin M, Mavic Pro Drone, Timelapse Motion Control Slider, or even a 12ft jib.
-Whatever it takes to get the shot.
-Best advice for a novice is to get a good fluid-head tripod for video (you’ll use this more than anything else), and learn (the best gear never means the best photo).
-My advice for seasoned photographers (especially landscape), a solid set of ND filters, from 3-10 stop ND filters (I like the LEE Big Stopper), and Graduated NDs with soft and hard grads (Lightroom and Photoshop can only do so much, in camera is overlooked in the digital age).
+The best advice for a novice is to get a good fluid-head tripod for video (you’ll use this more than anything else), and learn (the best gear never means the best photo).
+My advice for seasoned photographers (especially landscape), is to get a solid set of ND filters, from 3-10 stop ND filters (I like the LEE Big Stopper), and Graduated NDs with soft and hard grads (Lightroom and Photoshop can only do so much, in camera is overlooked in the digital age).

 Paul Shirley is a freelance videographer and documentary filmmaker in Austin, TX specializing in timelapse photography.

 Twitter is a great way to engage in real-time conversation with people in your industry, as well as potential clients for your photography business.
 Here’s how you can use Twitter to connect with the people and experiment with different types of content to see what works.